open-telemetry/opentelemetry-operator/README.md

 In the above case, `myapp` and `myapp2` containers will be instrumented, `myapp3` will not.

+#### Override Service Name

+The service name for containers goes in the following priority list

+* The `instrumentation.opentelemetry.io/service-name` pod annotation (can be `,` seperated list for multiple container services)
+* The Deployment Name
+* The Statefulset Name
+* The Cronjob Name
+* The Job Name
+* The Pod Name
+* The Container Name

 #### Use customized or vendor instrumentation

 By default, the operator uses upstream auto-instrumentation libraries.
 Custom auto-instrumentation can be configured by